Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Michele Renault (Italian, fl.
 1840-68) - Ship Portrait of the German Schooner OTTO von Blankenese, Captn.
 Hans Lange 1855", the vessel of Blankenese (Hamburg) arriving at Leghorn (the harbor and skyline is shown beyond) – Watercolor – signed "Painted by M. Renault, Leghorn" and inscribed with title - 52 x 67 cm (20 1/2 x 26 3/8 in.) – The Werder Collection, Germany

 Note: The Schooner *Otto* was built on the shipyard Otto Dolck in Altona for Hans Lange sen. in the year 1847.
 It had 123 GRT and could be identified by the ensign " Z 92".
 The vessel was lost at sea while on her way from Ceara to England in 1861.
-Click on the image to enlarge the picture.
-Photo Copyright is with the Werder Collection.
+Click here or on the image to see larger illustrations.

 Image of Spin Ship Portrait